-- #3 The Committee has contacted CEM for a Family Building Conference in the Summer 2013 (September 15, location yet to be determined).
-Tentatively, the speaker will be a Professor from RTS who works with Great Commission Publications, whose services will be covered by GCP of the PCA. - #4 The Committee reported on the Officer Training Workshop & Women's Conference held January 13, 2013 at French Camp Presbyterian Church.
-Due to poor attendance (20 men and 10 women), there was a loss of \$800.
-CEM will run the conference in 2014.
-Dr. Derek Thomas has joined the staff and will be speaking. - #5 M/S/P to approve the budget as presented (see additional handout).
+#3 The Committee has contacted.
+CEM for a Family Building Conference in the Summer 2013 (September 15, location yet to be determined), Tentatively, the speaker will be a Professor from RTS who works with Councission Publications, whose services will be covered by GCP of the PCA.

+7.1 The Committee reported on the Officer Truning Works top & Women's Contensitive field, humans, 13, 2013 at Freudel Comp Presbyterian Church.
+Dia: to post attendince (20) mon and 10 woments, there was a less of \$800° CEM will run the conference in 2014.
+Dr. Derek, thomas has joined the staff and will be spealing.

+S/M(S(P))) approve the budget as presented (see additional buncher).

-MSP to adjourn.
+MSP to adjourne